List of UNESCO Global Geoparks in Africa: African UNESCO Global Geopark Network

 In 2019 November, it was announced that the African UNESCO Global Geopark Network is founded, as the 4th regional geopark network of Global Geoparks Network (GGN).
 Its primary aim is to function as a platform to support the promotion of the UNESCO Global Geopark concept and the capacity building of the numerous geopark initiatives and projects on the continent.
 The official launch of the organization is expected with the 1st African UNESCO Global Geoparks International Conference in Arusha, Tanzania in May 2020.

 Recognition of Africa's geodiversity under different international frameworks

 World Heritage sites

-Ten sights are represented currently on the World Heritage list under criterion VIII, as an outstanding representative of Earth's history:
+Ten sites are represented currently on the World Heritage list under criterion VIII, as an outstanding representative of Earth's history: